ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2. Note that this example uses a real robot and does not provide simulation configuration, so you will need a real robot that is able to operate outside.

     For this tutorial, we are using a skid-steer ground robot.
 Specifically, we use the `Jackal by Clearpath Robotics <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_, but assuming that you modify the Nav2 parameters properly, this should work for most ground robots.

+3. An outdoor location to test your robot.

+    The GQ7 is a GNSS-INS, in order for it to acquire a good fix and get a good position output, it needs clear sky view somewhere outside.

 3. If you want RTK level precision, you will need to either have a `3DM-RTK <https://www.microstrain.com/inertial-sensors/3dm-rtk>`_, or internet access from your robot and a subscription to an NTRIP network.